CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 ![gsoc-cover](/images/niladri-cover.png)

-It's been 8 weeks, and I have completed my first phase of GSoC.
-Throughout this phase, I have been working on the Vue Simulator for CircuitVerse.
-I learned a lot about Vue.js and TypeScript, and I have made significant progress in the project.
-I had to extend my phase 1 to 8 weeks due to exams, which gave me the time to complete this phase.
+It's been 8 weeks, and We have completed our first phase of GSoC.
+Throughout this phase, We have been working on the Vue Simulator for CircuitVerse.
+I learned a lot about Vue.js and TypeScript, and We have made significant progress in the project.
+We had to extend my phase 1 to 8 weeks due to exams, which gave me the time to complete this phase.
 During this time I really enjoyed working on the project and learned a lot of new things.
 I am looking forward to the next phase of the project.

 ## Project Overview 📋

 The main goal of this project is to create a new simulator for CircuitVerse using Vue.js, which will be more interactive and user-friendly.
 The new simulator will be more efficient and will provide a better user experience.
-I have been working on this project for the past 8 weeks and I have made significant progress.
-I have completed the first phase of the project and I am happy with the progress I have made so far.
+We have been working on this project for the past 8 weeks and We have made significant progress.
+We have completed the first phase of the project and We am happy with the progress We have made so far.

 [GSoC-Project](https://summerofcode.withgoogle.com/programs/2024/projects/ZzPe11H4)

-During the past 8 weeks, My primary focus was to convert all the remaining components to vue components, and move all updates and bug fixes from main repository, during the last few weeks I focused on converting all jquery DOM manipulations to vue'reactives and typescipe integration.
+During the past 8 weeks, My primary focus was to convert all the remaining components to vue components, and move all updates and bug fixes from main repository, during the last few weeks We focused on converting all jquery DOM manipulations to vue'reactives and typescipe integration.

 ## Community Bonding Period 🏙 ~ (May 1 - May 26)

-At first, I had a meeting with my project mentors to plan the timeline and discuss some decisions required based on my GSoC proposal.
+At first, We had a meeting with my project mentors to plan the timeline and discuss some decisions required based on my GSoC proposal.
 We decided to finish up some small bug fixes and minor updates during the community bonding period itself, some of them are :-

 - Advance Options for embed view implemented.
 - Fix for Timing Diagram increase decrease buttons.